 The patient’s overall health and medical history are important factors in rhinoplasty, according to Branham.
 The toxic ingredients in cigarettes can affect the body’s ability to heal, so smokers considering surgery are encouraged to permanently quit.
 And people with heart disease and other health problems may not be good candidates.
 Whatever the patient’s reason for reshaping the nose, Branham and Chi stress that they counsel patients carefully to make sure rhinoplasty is the right choice for them.

-Pictured: Dr. John Chi works with a patient.
+Pictured at top: Dr. John Chi works with a patient.

 Photo courtesy of Washington University Physicians